-In a hybrid class, academic technology is used to structure remote activities that replace some of the face-to-face class meetings.
-Online degree programs and courses are delivered over our Learning Management System (LMS), known as LA Film Online, which is a secure web-based platform that employs modern multimedia technologies and is accessible 24 hours a day via the Internet.
+In a hybrid class, academic technology is used to structure remote activities.
+Online degree programs and courses are delivered over our Learning Management System (LMS), which is a secure web-based platform that employs modern multimedia technologies and is accessible 24 hours a day via the Internet.
 Online students use this system to view video content, receive and submit project work and assignments, take tests and quizzes, communicate with instructors and classmates, and review grades and course progress.
 Online faculty are also available via email and telephone, and they provide contact information and virtual office hours information each term within the course information on the LMS.

-MAKFUP WORK POLICY
+MAKEUP WORK POLICY